MCMC-Correction of Score-Based Diffusion Models for Model Composition: Introduction

-The foundation of guided sampling is score-based diffusion, where we interpret the diffusion model as a predictor of the score for the marginalized distribution at each step of diffusion \cite{song2021scorebased}.
-Building upon this understanding, an intriguing alternative emerges for parameterizing the model to directly predict the score by instead predicting the energy, from which the score can be obtained through explicit differentiation \cite{salimans2021should, song2019generative}.
-This form makes a connection between diffusion models and energy-based models (EBMs) and it has some desireable properties.
-With the energy parameterisation we can evaluate the (unnormalised) density and are guaranteed a proper score function.
-Still, the more common score parameterisation is by far the most popular, as it avoids direct computation of the gradient of the log density.
-There is also some emiripical evidence for the score parameterisation to perform better \cite{du2023reduce}.
+An intriguing alternative to directly modeling the score function is to model the marginal distribution with an energy function, from which the score can be obtained through explicit differentiation~\citep{salimans2021should, song2019generative}.
+This parameterization connects diffusion models and energy-based models (EBMs)~\citep{lecun2006tutorial} and offers several desirable properties.
+With energy parameterization, we can evaluate the unnormalized density and guarantee a proper score function.
+This, in turn, enables an MH correction step when employing an MCMC method, where the MH acceptance probability is computed from the energy function.
+Adding such a correction step has been shown to improve sampling performance in composed models~\citep{du2023reduce}.
+Nevertheless, the score parameterization remains far more popular, as it avoids the direct computation of the gradient of the log density. {In practice, score-based models are significantly easier to train and scale to large datasets and high-dimensional problems than energy-based parameterizations, a practical advantage that has driven their widespread adoption.}

-Sampling from diffusion models when only having access to the score has its limitations.
-We are restricted to sampling methods that do not require the density, such as unadjusted Langevin sampling and Hamiltonian Monte Carlo.
-These will only sample from the target distribution in the limit of infinitesimal step length.
-Based on this, \cite{du2023reduce} argue for the energy parameterisation, since we can use the energy to include a correction, such as a Metropolis--Hastings (MH) acceptance probability \cite{metropolis1953mh,hasting1970mh}.
-They claim that this is particularly important when considering model compositions, since for many forms of compositions, the composed score cannot be easily estimated from the score of the model components.

-In this study, we build on the work in \cite{du2023reduce} and introduce, to the authors' knowledge, a novel approach to obtain a form of MCMC-like correction directly from pre-trained diffusion models without relying on an energy-based parameterisation.
-Instead, we estimate the MH acceptance probability by approximating a line integration along the vector field generated by the composed diffusion models.
-This enables more and correct MCMC-methods, without having to re-train a tailored (possibly less performant) energy parameterisation.
+In this study, we build on the work in~\citep{du2023reduce} and introduce a novel approach to obtain an MH-like correction step directly from pre-trained diffusion models without relying on an energy-based parameterization.
+Specifically, we use a connection between the score and the energy to estimate the MH acceptance probability by approximating a line integral along the vector field generated by the score.
+This enables an improved sampling procedure for various pre-trained score-parameterized diffusion models. {We find that our approximate method yields relative improvements of a similar magnitude to those obtained with explicit energy parameterizations, without having to estimate the energy directly.}

-We approximate the line integration using the trapezoidal rule and validate the effectiveness of our approach by conducting a 2D experiment and compare it with an energy-based parameterisation.
-We find that our method quantitatively perform similarly to the energy parameterisation on synthetic data, even out-performing it in one metric.